atolab/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
 This team has been using Zenoh for some time in R2X and V2X R&D projects and recently did an interesting performance comparison between our blue dragon protocol, MQTT, Kafka and DDS.
-I'd like to thank the NTU team on behalf of the Zenoh Team and the community as this evaluation answers a couple of questions we are asked quite often.
+I'd like to thank the NTU team on behalf of the Zenoh community as this evaluation answers a couple of questions we are asked quite often.

 -- [kydos](https://github.com/kydos)